International Congress of Women: Berlin, 1904

-Amsterdam, June 1908
+Amsterdam, 1908

 Among the many attendees at the Amsterdam convening of the International Congress of Women was Isabella Ford.
 Another important figure of the women's movement during the early 1900s who spoke at that conference was, Carrie Chapman Catt.
 During her discussion at the conference she spoke of the importance of women's history being part of the world's history.